rellafella/plausible-ce/README.md

     SECRET_KEY_BASE=As0fZsJlUpuFYSthRjT5Yflg/NlxkFKPRro72xMLXF8yInZ60s6xGGXYVqml+XN1
     ```

     Make sure `$BASE_URL` is set to the actual domain where you plan to host the service.
 The domain must have a DNS entry pointing to your server for proper resolution and automatic Let's Encrypt TLS certificate issuance.
 More on that in the next step.
+Also ensure `$SECRET_KEY_BASE` is set to a secure 64-byte string.

 1. Expose Plausible server to the web with a [compose override file:](https://github.com/plausible/community-edition/wiki/compose-override)